ss-lab-cancerunit/CompBio_MPhil_RegulatoryGenomics_Practical/README.md

 # R Packages
 If you're using the Docker container you don't need to install these.
-Else if you want to run the code on your laptop or desktop install these packages.
+If you want to run the code on your laptop or desktop, then install these packages.

 ### R-code:
 ```{}